 Seemingly, out of nowhere I had acquired extremely severe infection and with the added complications of a genetic blood condition – life was touch & go for a couple of days.

 Now just to be clear, I am deeply aware that my story is not exceptional.
-Everyday all over the world people are being treated for acute life-threatening episodes.
-But, as a therapist I hope it might be worthwhile to share some of the insights I gained from this difficult time when the shoe was very much on the other foot.
+Everyday all over the world people are being treated for acute life – threatening episodes.
+But, as a therapist I hope it might be worthwhile to share some of the insights I gained from this difficult time, as the shoe was very much on the other foot.
 So here it goes!

 Being generally healthy and happy means you are enjoying integration in the main areas of your life – i.e. your mind, body and spirit are in sync.
 So when disease comes knocking at your door, one of the first signs seems to be a whisper of disconnection.
 It may feel like a bit of you is breaking away, and/or your foundations are beginning to destabilise.